Carpenter bee: Ecological significance

+Predators

-Woodpeckers eat carpenter bees, as do various species of birds, such as shrikes and bee-eaters as well as some mammals such as ratels.
-Other predators include large mantises and predatory flies, particularly large robber-flies of the family Asilidae.
-Woodpeckers are attracted to the noise of the bee larvae and drill holes along the tunnels to feed on them.
+Woodpeckers eat carpenter bees, being attracted to the noise of the bee larvae and drill holes along the tunnels to feed on them.
+Other species of birds also prey on these bees, such as shrikes and bee-eaters as well as some mammals such as ratels.
+Other predators include large mantises and predatory flies, particularly large robber-flies (Asilidae).

-Apart from outright predators, parasitoidal species of bee flies (e.g. Xenox) lay eggs in the entrance to the bee’s nest and the fly maggots live off the bee larvae.
+Apart from outright predators, parasitoidal species of bee flies (e.g. Xenox) lay eggs in the entrance to the bee's nest and the fly maggots live off the bee larvae.